72-iar/rai-app-old/README.md

 Instructions:

-Download and extract the zip to your desired path
+Download and extract the zip to your desired path.

 Open your VS Code.

-In your VS Code click "File" on the top left click "Open Folder" then look for the extracted zip
+In your VS Code click "File" on the top left click "Open Folder" then look for the extracted zip.

-you should be seeing something like this:
+After that, you should be seeing something like this:
 ![screenshot](https://github.com/72-iar/rai-app/blob/9f46cd453fedf963eae7c609a55a16408e962235/readme-pic-1.png)

-Rename ".env.example" to ".env"
+Rename ".env.example" to ".env".

-Open another terminal (dont close the previous one) and do the following:
+Open terminal and do the following:
 - npm install
 - (wait for it to finish)
 - npm run dev

-Open terminal and do the following:
+Open another terminal (dont close the previous one) and do the following:
 - composer install
 - (wait for it to finish)
 - php artisan serve

-Click the link provided on the terminal
+Click the link provided on the terminal.
 (most likely: http://127.0.0.1:8000)

 You'll be redirected to your default browser: